 - Nikon’s AF-S FX Nikkor 50mm f/1.4G lens was designed to be the best lens for everything.
 This lens is an upgrade over the brand’s 50mm f/1.4 AF-D but it now comes with an option for a simpler way to access manual focus by simply touching the lens’s ring.

-- It also features Super Integrated Coasting for minimal surface and internal reflections, Silent Wave Motor for a quicker autofocus performance, and rounded seven-blade diaphragm to achieve a great bokeh effect.
+- It also features Super Integrated Coasting for minimal surface and internal reflections, Silent Wave Motor for a quicker autofocus performance, and a rounded seven-blade diaphragm to achieve a great bokeh effect.

 - The AF-S FX also offers other several benefits including a faster shooting experience.